AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/essential-program-pre-launch-qa.md

 * Have your builders do a self-review in one column and have the reviewers document their notes in another column next to the requirements.
 * Only have the reviewers fill out the 'Final Checks' section.
 This section asks the reviewer to repeat several key checks to ensure that changes are made properly throughout the QA process.

-**Step 4:** There may be items that are missing or not applicable as your team conducts this exercise a few times.
+**Step 4:** There may be items that are missing or not applicable as your team runs this exercise a few times.
 Revisit this checklist (for example, quarterly) to update the review items and acceptance criteria to fine-tune your program QA process.

 ## Example Template: Program Pre-launch Checklist